 What is Baptism?

 Baptism is symbolic of Jesus’ death and resurrection, and a clear command of Jesus for all of His followers.
-Baptism declares to the world you’ve trusted Jesus, and joined God’s family.
-Baptism itself does not save you, it is a symbolic moment to mark your commitment to follow Jesus.
+Baptism declares to the world you trust Jesus, and joined God’s family.
+Baptism itself does not save you.
+It is a symbolic moment to mark your commitment to follow Jesus.
+If you have never been baptized after salvation, baptism is your next step.
 It’s pretty special!
-If you have never been baptized after salvation, baptism is your first step!

 What is Baptism?